olyism/tian-xia/src/pages/index.md

   body: >-
     The Fellowship aims to cultivate leaders dedicated to safeguarding the welfare of future generations.
-During the program, fellows are expected to gain knowledge about China, AI safety, global catastrophic biological risks, and risks from great power conflicts, by visiting relevant organizations and engaging with prominent thinkers in the fields.
+During the program, fellows are expected to gain knowledge about AI safety, global catastrophic biological risks, and risks from great power conflicts, by visiting relevant organizations and engaging with prominent thinkers in the fields.